arangodb/arangodb-php/README.md

 Requirements:
-* AvocadoDB database server
+* ArangoDB database server
 * PHP version 5.3 or higher

-# Using AvocadoDB with PHP
+# Using ArangoDB with PHP

-To use AvocadoDB as a data store in your PHP project, use the [AvocadoDB PHP client](https://github.com/triAGENS/AvocadoDB-PHP) client.
+To use ArangoDB as a data store in your PHP project, use the [ArangoDB PHP client](https://github.com/triAGENS/ArangoDB-PHP) client.

-The AvocadoDB PHP client is an API that allows you to send and retrieve documents from AvocadoDB from out of your PHP application.
+The ArangoDB PHP client is an API that allows you to send and retrieve documents from ArangoDB from out of your PHP application.
 The client library itself is written in PHP and has no further dependencies but just plain PHP 5.3 (or higher).

 The client library provides document and collection classes you can use to work with documents and collections in an OO fashion.
-When exchanging document data with the server, the library internally will use the [HTTP REST interface of AvocadoDB](https://github.com/triAGENS/AvocadoDB/wiki/OTWP).
+When exchanging document data with the server, the library internally will use the [HTTP REST interface of ArangoDB](https://github.com/triAGENS/ArangoDB/wiki/OTWP).
 The library user does not have to care about this fact as all the details of the REST interface are abstracted by the client library.

 ## Getting started

-To get started you need PHP 5.3 or higher plus an AvocadoDB server running on any host that you can access.
+To get started you need PHP 5.3 or higher plus an ArangoDB server running on any host that you can access.

-There are two alternative ways to get the AvocadoDB PHP client:
+There are two alternative ways to get the ArangoDB PHP client:

  * Using packagist/composer
  * Cloning the git repository